Domain I: Acknowledge the Ubiquitous Nature of Culture in Counselling

 - Indigenous Peoples

 Identify additional gaps in your knowledge of culture, and seek out credible sources to fill in those gaps.
-You may want to review the Collins (2016) suggestions on Discerning appropriate Information sources, and in particular, the information on Web sources, to ensure that you are relying on scholarly, professional, and free of cultural bias.
+You may want to review the Collins (2020) Professional Writing in the Health Disciplines, Section 3.
+Establishing a Scholarly Foundation, for suggestions on how to discern and select appropriate information sources to ensure that you are relying on scholarly, professional, and free of cultural bias.